Latest release: here.

 In order to record a demo, you'll want to launch DSDA-Doom along with the relevant command line options described above.
 This can be done on the actual command line, or via a batch file (.bat).
 Here is an example command:

 dsda-doom.exe -iwad /path/to/doom.wad -skill 4 -warp 1 1 -complevel 3 -levelstat -record my_demo

 Doom has "vertical mouse movement" by default.
-Set your vertical sensitivity to zero in the options to turn this off, or look for the mouse look toggle in the key bindings.
+Look for "no vertical mouse" in the general settings or bind a toggle.
 You'll generally need this for performing certain tricks, so the toggle is more useful.

 Yes.
 See the general rules and guidelines for more details on port-specific features.